Hot off the heels of a Barcelona girls’ trip, I boarded a plane to San Francisco. The ultimate destination: Napa Valley.

 Delicious bottles of Sterling wines served over lunch at Sterling Vineyards in Napa Valley

-A trip to Napa Valley for a weekend getaway is entirely possible though if you can break from life to arrive before evening rush hour, that is ideal.
+A weekend getaway to Napa Valley is entirely possible, though it is ideal if you can break from life and arrive before the evening rush hour.

-While wines were preselected for us, we sampled at least 15 and I didn’t run into a single unpleasant glass.
-Sterling Vineyards offers wines in a number of price ranges.
+While wines were preselected for us, we sampled at least 15, and I didn’t encounter a single unpleasant glass.
+Sterling Vineyards offers wines in several price ranges.

 Andaz Napa room photo is used courtesy of the hotel.
 The others are a mix of my own and by photographer and jewelry designer Julia Szendrei.